Sunday, December 30, 2012

 “Are there no prisons?” said the Spirit, turning on him for the last time with his own words, “Are there no workhouses?”

 This then segues way into Scrooge’s encounter with The Spirit of Christmas Future.
 The 1951 version with Alastair Sim has this exchange intact, but the 1938 film omits it from the story line.
-Instead of ending on a bleak note, it ends on a rather joyous one; Scrooge begs the Spirit if he can stay and see more of Fred and Bess’ Christmas Party.
+Instead of ending on a bleak note, it ends on a rather joyous one - Scrooge begs the Spirit if he can stay and see more of Fred and Bess’ Christmas Party.
 The Spirit says, “You don’t like Christmas.”

-Before, I mentioned how Bob Cratchit being unemployed touched on the problems that Depression audiences faced, and while MGM was willing to briefly acknowledge the problems that plagued America, they weren't going to hit them over the head with it.
+I mentioned how Bob Cratchit being unemployed touched on the problems that Depression audiences faced, and while MGM was willing to briefly acknowledge the problems that plagued America, they weren't going to hit them over the head with it.
 It is one thing to have Bob Cratchit unemployed for a brief period of screen time, but it is quite another thing to show two undernourished children in dire straits.
-This scene probably hit too close to home for many audiences, and to include in what is essentially a feel good story would probably (in the studios eyes) undermine the overall enjoyment of the film.
+This scene probably hit too close to home for many audiences, and to it include in what is essentially a feel-good story would probably (in the studios eyes) undermine the overall enjoyment of the film.

-The 1938 version gets heavily criticized for being overly cheerful, but this isn't too surprising given that it was made by MGM, whose business was to sell fantasies to audiences desperately wanting to escape (if briefly) their real life woes.
+The 1938 version gets heavily criticized for being overly cheerful, but this isn't too surprising given that it was made by MGM, whose business was to sell fantasies to audiences desperately wanting to escape (if briefly) their real-life woes.
 It is a film that made audiences happy and, maybe, gave them a little hope for the future.
 While the 1938 version maybe be “too cheerful” for some audiences, it does, for the most part, capture the essence of Dickens novel.
 It also includes a scene from the novel that is completely missing from the 1951 version.
-In the novel Scrooge and The Spirit of Christmas Present are walking through the city, watching people carrying their dinners to the bakers shop:
+In the novel Scrooge and The Spirit of Christmas Present are walking through the city, watching people carrying their dinners to the baker's shop:

 The sight of these revelers appeared to interest the Spirit very much, for he stood, with Scrooge beside him, in the baker’s doorway, and taking off the covers as their bearers passed, sprinkled incense on their dinners from his torch.
 And it was very uncommon kind of torch, for once or twice when there were angry words between two dome dinner-carriers who had jostled each other, he shed a few drops of water on them from it, and their good humor was restored directly.
 For they said, it was a shame to quarrel on Christmas Day.
 And so it was!
 God love it, so it was!

 This scene gets re-enacted in the 1938 film, in which two men bump into each other and start to quarrel.
 They start to shove one another, then the Spirit waves his torch over them, and they start to comment how silly they are acting.
 They apologize and one of them offers to buy the other a beer.
-It’s a wonderfully funny scene and it’s shame that most adaptations have dropped it altogether.
+It’s a wonderfully funny scene and it is a shame that most adaptations have dropped it altogether.

 The 1938 version has my favorite Jacob Marley, Leo G. Carroll.
 What I love about Carroll’s performance is that he is wonderfully creepy without overdoing it.
-In the 1951 version, Michael Hordern played Jacob Marley and he is completely over the top with his performance; at one point even putting his right hand to his forehead, while bemoaning all the opportunities he wasted in his lifetime.
+In the 1951 version, Michael Hordern played Jacob Marley, and he is completely over the top with his performance; at one point even putting his right hand to his forehead, while bemoaning all the opportunities he wasted in his lifetime.
 Secondly, the 1951 staging of this scene is fairly (with the exception of Marley’s wailing) lifeless, Scrooge and Marley sit down on comfy chairs and have a nice fireside chat.
-It worked well in the novel, but is fairly dull on film.
+It worked well in the novel but is fairly dull on film.

 The 1938 version livens up this scene by having Scrooge run to his window and call out to night watchmen for help.
 The night watchmen run up to his room, don't see anything out of the ordinary, and assume that Scrooge has had too much to drink.
-The 1938 version is far more cinematic as well; at one point Marley passes in front Scrooge and the audience can see through Marley; Scrooge remains in frame the entire time.
+The 1938 version is far more cinematic as well - at one point Marley passes in front Scrooge and the audience can see through Marley; Scrooge remains in frame the entire time.
 It’s a neat effect.
 The 1938 relies heavily on close ups to convey the emotion of the scene, while the 1951 is a static long shot, only cutting to close up after Marley starts wailing.
 The 1951, despite making Marley transparent, is staged like a play.
 The 1938 version is cinema at its finest.

 Credits: